Modeling and detecting resonant tides of exotic compact objects: Resonances of Exotic Compact Objects

+with $D_A$, $\epsilon_{AB}$ respectively the covariant derivative and the Levi-Civita tensor on the unit two-sphere.
+For the even-parity sector, the relation is more complicated but can nevertheless be found through the Chandrasekhar transformation \cite{chandrasekhar1975}.
+The source term $T_{\ell m}(r;\omega)$ can similarly be connected to the stress-energy tensor but consider, for the moment, the homogeneous equation \eqref{eqn:RW} with $T_{\ell m} = 0$.
+Two independent solutions are given asymptotically by

-These solutions have the right boundary conditions for a black hole respectively at the horizon and asymptotically.
-However, for a compact object distinct from a black hole, \eqref{eqn:RW} is only valid up until a particular $r_0 > 2 m_1$ and one must impose an alternative boundary condition.
+Here, the asymptotically outgoing and ingoing amplitudes, $A^{\text{out}}$, $A^{\text{in}}$ of $X_{\ell m}^{\text{in}}$ as well as the horizon outgoing and ingoing amplitudes $B^{\text{out}}$, $B^{\text{in}}$ of $X_{\ell m}^{\text{up}}$ also depend on $\omega, \ell, m$ although this is left implicit for notational simplicity.
+The solutions introduced in \eqref{eqn:asymptotic} have the right boundary conditions for a black hole respectively at the horizon and asymptotically.
+However, for a compact object distinct from a black hole, \eqref{eqn:RW} is only valid up until a particular $r_0 > 2 M_1$ and one must impose an alternative boundary condition.
 We will denote the homogeneous solution satisfying this boundary condition $X_{\ell m}^{\text{reg}}$.
 To go from the black hole to the exotic compact object then essentially amounts to replacing $X_{\ell m}^{\text{in}}$ with $X_{\ell m}^{\text{reg}}$.
 Since for generic frequencies $X_{\ell m}^{\text{in}}$ and $X_{\ell m}^{\text{up}}$ are independent, one can generally express $X_{\ell m}^{\text{reg}}$ as a linear combination of both.
 As by assumption $r_0$ is close to $r_+$, we will follow the notation of \cite{Mark:2017dnq} and characterize this homogeneous solution with the correct boundary conditions at the ECO as \be X_{\ell m}^{\text{reg}} \propto e^{-i\omega (r^*-r_0^*)}+\cR(\omega) e^{i \omega (r^*-r^*_0)}, \ee with $\cR(\omega)$ an arbitrary function of the frequency and the mode numbers $(\ell, m)$.
 For instance, the specific reflectivity of $\cR = -1$ was discussed in \cite{Cardoso:2019nis}.
 Note that, despite the apparent remaining freedom, this is a strong reduction of the possible boundary conditions as in general they could be nonlinear functions of all other modes $X_{\ell m}$.

 Given an understanding of the compact object, one can exactly determine what the boundary condition expressed through \eqref{eqn:reflectivityBC} should be by imposing appropriate regularity conditions inside the object and matching this to our exterior description as in the examples of neutron stars \cite{Gualtieri2001}, gravastars \cite{Pani2010} or boson stars \cite{Macedo2013}.
 Alternatively, one could encode this information by continuing $r$ beyond $r_0$ but with an alternative potential which effectively captures certain interesting features as in \cite{volkel2017}.
 We will keep the discussion general on the level of this boundary condition following \cite{Mark:2017dnq}.